Agonizing Leaky Gut Syndrome

-Leaky gut syndrome is the name given to a very common health disorder in which the intestinal lining is more permeable, or porous, than normal.
-The abnormally large spaces present between the cells of the gut wall allow the entry of toxic material into the blood stream that would, under normal circumstances, be repelled and eliminated through the normal digestive process.
+Leaky gut syndrome is a very common digestive disorder in which the intestinal lining becomes more permeable, more porous than normal.
+Abnormally large pores and spaces open between the cells of the gut wall and allow the entry of toxic material into the blood stream.
+When the gut is healthy and under normal circumstances toxins are repelled and eliminated through the normal digestive process.

-Leaky gut syndrome may involve facial swelling when exposed to strong smells; gas, bloating and post-meal cramping; bouts of diarrhea and constipation; headaches; irritability; and lack of concentration.
+Leaky gut symptoms can may involve facial swelling when exposed to strong smells.
+Intestinal gas, bloating and post-meal cramping; bouts of diarrhea and constipation are common digestive discomforts.
+Headaches; irritability; and lack of concentration .
 Individuals with leaky gut syndrome will eventually complain of fatigue, headaches, memory loss, poor concentration or irritability.

 At Sunridge Medical, our highly-trained physicians can conduct a leaky gut syndrome test and are experts in providing an integrated approach to the treatment of chronic disease.
 Our treatment plans are individualized, and involve both traditional and alternative medicine.
 We have found that symptoms frequently can be improved and even reversed with our treatment.
 Our holistic approach to patient care strives to treat illness, alleviate discomfort, increase quality of life and, most importantly address the underlying cause of disease.